Nikon 16 85mm vr lens review

 18-300mm: The 16 85 is optically better, and much less expensive

-The best one lens solution for Nikon Dx.
+Arguably the best one outdoor lens solution for Nikon Dx ( at least for me ).
 A real fun lens to use not need to change lenses all the time.
 Unfortunately a little expensive lens, I bought mine used.
-I like the convenience of the zoom range this lens give.
+I like the convenience of the zoom range this lens gives.
 Both ends (16mm, 85mm) are very useful.
 The relatively small size and weight with good build quality is also very nice.
 For serious shooters good for a travel or walkaround lens.
+The most serious drawback for the lens is the f/5.6 aperture in the long end.
+I would wish to have brighter for portraits especially indoors and for better bokeh ( nothing is perfect in this world ).